frankkramer-lab/covid19.MIScnn/scripts/stepwise_performance/README.md

 We utilize the same cross-validation sampling of the run_preprocessing.py script in order to ensure comparability.

-The only differences are in the run_miscnn.py scripts which, now, do NOT feature the Preprocessing & Data Aug. steps and, therefore, their codelines are excluded.
+The only differences are in the run_miscnn.py scripts which, now, do NOT feature the Preprocessing & Data Aug. steps and, therefore, their code lines are excluded.

 ### Pipeline Run without Data Augmentation and without Preprocessing